PaletiKrishnasai/Mandelbort-Set-OpenGL/README.md

-# Mandelbort-Set done in opengl
+# Mandelbort-Set done in OpenGL

 ### Steps to build and run  ( program tested only on Linux-Ubuntu 18.04,20.04 )
 - install the necessary packages- glut,glfw,glm,glu,glew ( Follow an online documentation to install opengl ).